aperezm95/GenAI-Workflows-for-Accessible-HE/README.md

 ---

-## Key Contributions
+## Highlights

-- **Technical Taxonomy:** A hierarchical classification of GenAI workflows for education
+- PRISMA-ScR-based mapping of GenAI workflows for inclusive higher education
-- **Evidence Mapping:** Identification of a clear transition from standalone models to hybrid, knowledge-grounded systems
-- **Proposed Pipeline:** A technical workflow for controllable and inclusive content generation featuring a Transversal Accessibility Layer
+- Taxonomy of workflows across knowledge modeling, architectures, and evaluation
-- **Gap Analysis:** Identification of "multimodal blindness" in STEM and the need for standardized accessibility metrics
+- Identification of critical gaps in accessibility integration across AI pipelines
+- Evaluation remains heterogeneous, with a shift toward hybrid multi-dimensional metrics
+- Proposed architectural pipeline for controllable and accessible AI generation

 ---

 ## Authors